-Proposals for minerals and waste development within or adjacent to Charnwood Forest will be granted where:
+Planning permission will be granted for minerals and waste development within or adjacent to Charnwood Forest where:

-- proposals include measures to protect and enhance the character of the area, including its landscape, biodiversity, geodiversity, cultural heritage, built heritage and recreational value; and - (ii) the siting, scale and design of the development together with the materials to be used reflect and complement the character of the surrounding landscape and minimise any harm.
+- (i) proposals include measures to protect and enhance the character of the area, including its landscape, biodiversity, geodiversity, cultural heritage, built heritage and recreational value; and - (ii) the siting, scale and design of the development together with the materials to be used reflect and complement the character of the surrounding landscape and minimise any harm.

-Proposals for minerals and waste development within the National Forest outside of the Charnwood Forest area will be granted where proposals reflect the National Forest Strategy by making provision for the planting of woodlands, habitat creation, the creation of new leisure and tourism facilities and/or for public access.
+Planning permission will be granted for minerals and waste development within the National Forest where proposals reflect the National Forest Strategy by making provision for the planting of woodlands, habitat creation, the creation of new leisure and tourism facilities and/or for public access, in accordance with the Planting Guidelines as set out in the National Forest Company's Guide for Developers and Planners, and are designed to reflect the character of The National Forest as set out in the National Forest Company's Design Charter.

-Proposals for minerals and waste development within Strategic River Corridors will be granted where proposals include measures to protect and enhance:
+Planning permission will be granted for minerals and waste development within Strategic River Corridors where proposals include measures to protect and enhance:

-- (a) the capacity of the river corridor to function as a natural floodplain; - (b) the linear continuity of the river corridor in the interests of biodiversity; and - (c) the form, local character and distinctiveness of the natural, historic and built environment.
+- (a) the capacity of the river corridor to function as a natural floodplain; - (b) the habitat connectivity, habitat quality, function and viability of the river wildlife corridor; and - (c) the form, local character and distinctiveness of the natural, historic and built environment.